gruntwork-io/terragrunt/README.md

   environment variable.
 The default path is `.terragrunt` in the current directory.
 * `--terragrunt-non-interactive`: Don't show interactive user prompts.
 This will default the answer for all prompts to 'yes'.
 Useful if you need to run Terragrunt in an automated setting (e.g. from a script).
+* `--terragrunt-working-dir`: Set the directory where Terragrunt should execute the `terraform` command.
+Default is the current working directory.

 ## Developing terragrunt